Aptos vs RetailNorthstar

 Aptos is an enterprise retail platform with strong multi-store allocation and POS capabilities, used by large specialty and department store retailers.
 RetailNorthstar is a purpose-built apparel merchandising planning platform designed for OTB, assortment, buy planning, and allocation.

 The core difference: Aptos is built for large multi-door retailers who need allocation and replenishment at scale.
-RetailNorthstar is built for apparel teams who need connected planning from OTB through buy execution in 2–4 weeks.
+RetailNorthstar is built for apparel teams who need connected planning from OTB through buy execution — live in weeks.

 Understanding both platforms